xied100/cognitive_tests_group_4/ANS_test/README.md

 2. Provide docstrings to describe the functions;

-3. Using button to collect basic infomation;
+3. Using the button to collect basic information;

 4. Validate the user information when taking the input for username;

 5. Summary the data using pandas.

+6. Remove the feedback coming after each test, so the user will not be affected.